Football

 When La Masia is a source of inspiration for Real Madrid

-The signing of Marc Cucurella by the whites swells a list with very few precedents
+The signing of Marc Cucurella by the whites fattens a list with very few precedents

 18/06/2026

-BarcelonaThe signing of Marc Cucurella by Real Madrid has not only caused a stir due to his past as a Barcelona player, but it has also dusted off a list with so few names that it had only been increased on two occasions in the last two decades.
-While it is true that we find notable cases of footballers who, already in their professional stage, have worn both the Barça and the white team's jersey –Zamora, Schuster, Hagi, Lopetegui, Prosinecki, Laudrup, Figo, Luis Enrique, Alfonso Pérez, Ronaldo Nazário, Eto'o, Saviola and Marcos Alonso–, the list of players raised at La Masia who have been professionals for the whites is shorter.
+BarcelonaThe signing of Marc Cucurella by Real Madrid has not only caused a stir due to his past as a Barcelona player, but it has also brought to light a list with so few names that it has only increased on two occasions in the last two decades.
+While it is true that we find notable cases of footballers who, in their professional careers, have worn both the Barça and the white team's jersey – Zamora, Schuster, Hagi, Lopetegui, Prosinecki, Laudrup, Figo, Luis Enrique, Alfonso Pérez, Ronaldo Nazário, Eto'o, Saviola, and Marcos Alonso–, the list of players raised at La Masia who have become professionals for the white team is shorter.

-Cucurella joined Barça's youth ranks in 2012, at the age of 14, coming from Espanyol's grassroots football, a trend that is indeed common in the formative years of footballers.
-He stayed there until he was 20, passing through the cadet, youth, and reserve teams before going out on loan in 2018 to Eibar.
+Cucurella joined Barça's lower categories in 2012, at 14 years old, coming from Espanyol's youth academy, a trend that is indeed common in the formative years of footballers.
+He stayed there until he was 20, passing through the cadet, youth, and reserve teams before being loaned out to Eibar in 2018.
 Ernesto Valverde never trusted him enough as a replacement for Jordi Alba, and the bet was placed on Juan Miranda, who also ended up packing his bags.
-The sports management at that time also did not fight hard enough for him, neither when he went on loan to Eibar in 2018 –the Basques would sign him by exercising a purchase option of two million euros– nor when he had the chance to return: Barça bought him back (for four million) but not to play him, but for economic reasons, and loaned him out and later sold him to Getafe for 12 million.
+From the sports management of that time, they also did not fight hard enough for him, neither when he was loaned to Eibar in 2018 – the Basques would sign him exercising a purchase option of two million euros – nor when he had the option to return: Barça bought him back (for four million) not to play him, but for economic reasons, and loaned him out and subsequently sold him to Getafe for 12 million.

 Cargando